biomejs/biome/GOVERNANCE.md

 One or more people can own certain parts of the codebase.
 This process is informal, and inclusion could result from substantial contributions or delegation by other members.
 A maintainer's responsibility is to identify the relevant owners and ensure there's an understanding when it comes to code review.

 ### Inactivity

+There aren't strict requirements and expectations around activity for core contributors and maintainers; although long periods of inactivity have be communicated to the team.

-There are no expectations around activity once someone becomes a core contributor or maintainer.
-Inactive core contributors or maintainers may have voting rights removed; however, will always retain their status.
-A core contributor or maintainer may request their voting rights back upon sufficient activity.
+Inactive core contributors or maintainers may have voting and access rights removed and status removed, and given them the _Past contributor_ status.
+A core contributor or maintainer may request their voting rights and status back upon sufficient activity.

+> [!NOTE]
+> The definition of "long periods", and how long an individual needs to stay inactive in order to have their voting rights removed have yet to be decided.

 ### Contributions